Rumpelstiltskin

 “That’s not fair!” said the girl.

 "Lots of things in life aren't fair," said the imp with a shrug.
 “But don’t worry.
-I know you don’t have anything to give me…now.
-But later, when you become Queen, I will take as my payment … your first-born child.”
+I know you don’t have anything to give me … now.
+But when you become Queen, I will take as my payment … your first-born child.”

 “What?!” said the girl.
-“I can’t imagine I would ever become Queen.
-But even if that happened, I would never agree to give up my child!”
+“I would never become Queen.
+But even if I did, I would never agree to give up my child.”

 “Ah, but you already did!” said the imp.
 “The straw is spun.
 The deal is done.”
-He turned and was gone.
+He turned and vanished.

 A moment later, there was a knock on the door.
 This was different – the King always barged in.
 A young man stepped in.